The Short Answer

 How to Think About the Cost

 A DEXA scan is one of the few health tests that gives you actionable data.
 If you're spending money on a gym membership, supplements, or a nutrition coach, a $100-150 scan tells you whether any of it is working.
-If you're over 50, an axial scan gives you additional data on your hips and spine.
+If you're over 50, a bone density scan can catch osteoporosis before a fracture happens.

-Compare that to months of training with no idea whether your body composition is actually changing.
+Compare that to the cost of a single ER visit for a fracture you could have prevented, or months of training with no idea whether your body composition is actually changing.

 Book Your DEXA Scan